Getting the Most Out of Auggie

 How to Think About Focus Groups

-Opening the Session: First Questions Matter Most
+Opening Questions Matter Most

 Strong opening questions: